 We did this as a one-night backpacking trip on Oct 20-21.
-We started off at Roger's Trough Trailhead.
+We started at Roger's Trough Trailhead.
 Joe and the others are correct in half the fun is the drive in.
-It is necessary to at least have a high clearance vehicle and I would not go without a 4WD.
+It is necessary to have a high clearance vehicle, and I would not go without a 4WD.

-A couple of friends and I did this in a two car shuttle.
-We parked my jeep at the Woodbury Trailhead and my friend's truck at the Roger's Trough Trailhead where we started.
-The trailheads are 3 miles apart, and trust me when I say this, after coming out the JF Trail at Woodbury Trailhead, you ain't a gonna wanna walk 3 more miles up some very steep hills to the Roger's Trough parking area!
-If you do this in a loop, use a two car shuttle.
+A couple of friends and I did this in a two-car shuttle.
+We parked my jeep at the Woodbury Trailhead and my friend's truck at the Roger's Trough Trailhead, where we started.
+The trailheads are 3 miles apart, and trust me when I say this, after coming out of the JF Trail at Woodbury Trailhead, you ain't a-gonna wanna walk 3 more miles up some very steep hills to the Roger's Trough parking area!
+If you do this in a loop, use a two-car shuttle.
 I also must recommend starting at Roger's Canyon and ending on JF Trail.
 It's easier.

 So, there are two descriptions on this site regarding these two trails.
-One for getting to the cliff dwellings via Roger's Canyon Trail, and the other coming in via the Woodbury Trailhead on the JF Trail.
-Both are great write-ups, so I'll just tell of my experience of doing this in a loop.
+One is to get to the cliff dwellings via Roger's Canyon Trail, and the other is coming in via the Woodbury Trailhead on the JF Trail.
+Both are great write-ups, so I'll tell of my experience doing this in a loop.

-We started out about 10:45 am on the Roger's Canyon Trail.
+We started about 10:45 am on the Roger's Canyon Trail.
 It being mid-October, I think we were among the first hikers out in the Supers this season.
-They must have had a really good summer, because the trail was very overgrown.
-The water situation is apparently run-off based and not spring-based; as it was dry as a pop tart back there.
-I hiked Roger's Canyon in April one year and there was plenty of water in the drainage.
+They must have had a perfect summer because the trail was very overgrown.
+The water situation is apparently run-off based and not spring-based; it was dry as a pop tart.
+I hiked Roger's Canyon in April one year, and there was plenty of water in the drainage.
 Never underestimate your need for water, and I'll touch on this point a little later on.
 Also, I would like to recommend long pants and perhaps even a long-sleeved shirt.
-There were many a cat claw acacia gauntlets to run through on the trail, which left me sort of, well, pretty bloody.
+There were many a catclaw acacia gauntlets to run through on the trail, which left me sort of, well, pretty bloody.

 There is a really nice place to take a break about half to maybe 3/4 of the way to Angel Basin.
 It's a clearing with a campfire ring made of stones and some logs to have a sit down on.

-Back at camp, I discovered a small tarantula making it's way toward my backpack.
+Back at camp, I discovered a small tarantula making its way toward my backpack.
 I made one of my companions adios it because I am arachnophobic.
-I had the willies the rest of the evening.
+I had the willies for the rest of the evening.

-Once you go over Tortilla Pass (it was not marked when we were there) you begin to descend.
+Once you go over Tortilla Pass (it was not marked when we were there), you begin to descend.
 You will descend for a long, long time.
 The trail is pretty much scree, so hiking poles are a great help.
-The trail levels out for a little while at one point and there are some shady spots to rest.
+The trail levels out for a little while, and there are some shady spots to rest.
 It was here I ran out of water, and I lost a pin on my backpack (Kelty Tioga for Women).
 Great.
-We managed to fix it with a small substitute part, so I didn't have to ditch the pack
+We managed to fix it with a small substitute part, so I didn't have to ditch the pack.

-We walked to the Windmill and I was hoping there was water there, as what are windmills for?
-There are no trail indicators at the windmill and the trails are not obvious at all.
+We walked to the Windmill, and I was hoping there was water there, as what are windmills for?
+There are no trail indicators at the windmill, and the trails are not obvious at all.
 We walked on a trail past the windmill, as there were Cairns.
-After a while, we thought it felt wrong and so we went back to the Windmill.
+After a while, we thought it felt wrong, and so we went back to the Windmill.
 There we found a tank with a trough and a water pipe with water coming out.
 We descended upon it with wild abandon.
-Like those movies you see where someone is lost is the Sahara and comes across an oasis?
-I saw a trail heading south and I thought that it was what we wanted as the map indicated that we walk south from the windmill.
+Like those movies, you see where someone is lost in the Sahara and comes across an oasis?
+I saw a trail heading south, and I thought it was what we wanted as the map indicated that we walk south from the windmill.
 I was right; we found the crossroads of the Coffee Flat Trail and the JF Trail.
-We were about a half a mile to the trailhead.
+We were about half a mile to the trailhead.
 The thing to remember is, at the windmill, keep going south.
 From the trail sign, it looks like you can only go east or west, but the trail to the west curves due south.
-The trail leads up an old road and once at the top, you will see the parking lot.
+The trail leads up an old road, and once at the top, you will see the parking lot.
 Shangri-la.

-I apologize that I don't have any photos of the windmill area and the direction to go, but I had run out of battery juice in the camera.
-It's a Canon digital Elph.
+I apologize that I don't have any photos of the windmill area and the direction to go.
+I had run out of battery juice in the camera.
+It's a Canon Digital Elph.